-Kim Bourne is a first year Ph.D. student in the social area.
+Kim Bourne is a second year Ph.D. student in the social area.
 She received her BA in Psychology and Spanish from Colby College in 2016.
 After graduation she took a year-long lab manager position in the West Interpersonal Lab at New York University, directed by Tessa West, Ph.D.
 She then spent two years working as a lab manager for the Davidson Intergroup Studies Lab at Davidson College, directed by Jessica Good, Ph.D.
 Her research interests are broadly centered around the social, behavioral and health implications of diversity and inequality for both advantaged and disadvantaged groups.
 Outside of the lab she enjoys running, skiing, cooking, and exploring Seattle and the greater Seattle area.

 Jasmine Lee is currently a senior majoring in psychology and sociology.
 She is interested in topics such as cross-cultural differences in intervention and treatment programs for depression and suicide.
 Jasmine plans to attend graduate school and obtain a PhD in psychology.
 Outside of school, Jasmine enjoys drawing and is actively involved in several student groups and her college ministry on campus.